Versatile mixed methods for weakly-compressible flows: Conclusion

 \section{Conclusion}

-In this work, we introduce a new class of `versatile mixed finite element methods' for solving the compressible Navier-Stokes equations.
+In this work, we introduce a new class of ``versatile mixed finite element methods'' for solving the compressible Navier-Stokes equations, at low to moderate Mach numbers.
 These methods appear to be unique, as they simultaneously leverage multiple stabilization strategies for solving problems in the incompressible and compressible flow regimes.
 More precisely, our methods leverage numerical-flux-based stabilization, kinetic-energy-based stabilization, and inf-sup-based stabilization strategies.

 We note that our philosophy for designing these methods is somewhat unusual.
 In particular, many numerical methods are only designed to be stable for linear advection and diffusion problems.
 In contrast, we have created finite element methods which are provably stable for the non-linear, non-isothermal, incompressible Navier-Stokes equations.
 Therefore, the starting point for our methods is significantly more complex than most, which facilitates their robustness and flexibility, in terms of successful application to increasingly complex problems.
-This claim has been demonstrated within the present paper, where we have successfully extended our methods to solve weakly- and fully-compressible flows.
+This claim has been demonstrated within the present paper, where we have successfully extended our methods to solve weakly-compressible flows.

 The proposed methods are primarily designed to maintain their performance in the incompressible limit.
-In fact, we have ensured that the methods are `incompressibly stable', which means they are mathematically guaranteed to maintain stability when the density, dynamic viscosity coefficient, and heat conductivity coefficient assume constant values.
+In fact, we have ensured that the methods are `incompressibly stable', which means they are mathematically guaranteed to maintain stability when the density, dynamic viscosity coefficient, and heat conductivity coefficient assume constant values, and the viscous dissipation becomes negligible.
 We have shown through numerical experiments, that the resulting methods maintain good convergence properties and stability as the Mach number approaches zero.
 Based on this evidence, we argue that most (if not all) methods designed for weakly-compressible flows should satisfy the `incompressible stability' property.